Azure-Samples/cognitive-services-speech-sdk/samples/batch/batch-ingestion-client/Setup/guide.md

 Get your audio files automatically transcribed without writing any code what-so-ever!
 The Batch Ingestion Client will monitor your dedicated Azure Storage container so that new audio files are transcribed automatically as soon as they land.

 The simplest way to explain this tech is as a zero-touch transcription solution for all your audio files in your Azure Storage.
-If you are looking for a quick and effortless way to transcribe your audio files or even explore transcription, without writing any code, then this solution is for you.
-Through an ARM template deployment, all the resources necessary to seamlessly process your audio files are set-up and set in motion.
+If you are looking for a quick and effortless way to transcribe your audio files or even explore transcription, then this solution is for you.

-# Why do I need this?
+We created an ingestion layer (a client for batch transcription) that will help you set-up a full blown, scalable and secure transcription pipeline and through an ARM template deployment, all the resources necessary to seamlessly process your audio files are set-up and set in motion.

-Getting started with any API requires some amount of time investment in learning the API, understanding its scope, and getting value through trial and error.
-In order to speed up your transcription solution, for those of you that do not have the time to invest in getting to know our API or related best practices, we created an ingestion layer (a client for batch transcription) that will help you set-up a full blown, scalable and secure transcription pipeline without writing any code.
+# Architecture

 This is a smart client in the sense that it implements best practices and optimized against the capabilities of the Azure Speech infrastructure.
 It utilizes Azure resources such as Service Bus and Azure Functions to orchestrate transcription requests to Azure Speech Services from audio files landing in your dedicated storage containers.
 Do you need more than transcription?
 Do you need to applly Sentiment to your transcript?
 Downstream analytics are possible too, with Text Analytics Sentiment and Redaction being offered as part of this solution too.